Specialty

 Custom Talus Replacement

-Dr. Schipper has co-authored book chapters and published multiple papers in orthopaedic foot and ankle surgery, with a focus on ankle replacement and minimally invasive foot and ankle surgery.
+Dr. Schipper is the editor of the Minimally Invasive Foot and Ankle Surgery textbook, has co-authored multiple book chapters, and has published multiple papers in orthopaedic foot and ankle surgery, focusing on ankle replacement and minimally invasive foot and ankle surgery.
 He has produced the lead article in the top foot and ankle journal, Foot and Ankle International, multiple times.
-His work was the first to link early ankle replacement osteolysis to implant wear particles, for which he was a Leonard J. Goldner award finalist.
-He completed an Orthopaedic Research and Education Fund grant in collaboration with Rush University comparing ankle replacement implant wear between highly cross linked polyethylene and conventional ultra-high molecular weight polyethylene.
-Dr. Schipper is one of the first in the country to use advanced patient specific instrumentation, based off preoperative CT scans, to perform ankle replacements more accurately and efficiently.
+His research was the first to link early ankle replacement osteolysis to implant wear particles, for which he was a Leonard J. Goldner Award finalist.
+In collaboration with Rush University, he was awarded an Orthopaedic Research and Education Fund grant, comparing ankle replacement implant wear between highly cross-linked polyethylene and conventional ultra-high molecular weight polyethylene.
+Dr. Schipper is one of the first in the country to use advanced patient-specific instrumentation based on preoperative CT scans to perform ankle replacements more accurately and efficiently.

-Outside of the management of ankle arthritis and ankle replacement, Dr. Schipper specializes in lower extremity trauma, foot and ankle sports medicine, including minimally invasive achilles repair and care of professional athletes, complex deformity correction, and minimally invasive bunion correction.
-Dr. Schipper was the first to perform the minimally invasive bunion surgery (PECA/MICA bunionectomy) in the DC/Maryland/Virginia area.
-He also performs minimally invasive lesser toe deformity correction as well as minimally invasive hindfoot reconstruction.
-He has written multiple book chapters on minimally invasive foot surgery and has multiple research studies ongoing following outcomes.
+Besides managing ankle arthritis and ankle replacement, Dr. Schipper specializes in lower extremity trauma and foot and ankle sports medicine, including minimally invasive Achilles repair and care of professional athletes, complex deformity correction, and minimally invasive bunion correction.
+Dr. Schipper was the first to perform the minimally invasive bunion surgery (PECA/MICA/PETA bunionectomy) in the DC/Maryland/Virginia area.
+He also performs minimally invasive lesser toe deformity correction and minimally invasive hindfoot reconstruction.
+He has written multiple book chapters on minimally invasive foot surgery and has ongoing research studies following outcomes.
 Dr. Schipper teaches and lectures internationally on minimally invasive foot and ankle surgery.
 He runs cadaver labs once a month to teach surgeons from around the country minimally invasive foot and ankle surgery.
+Dr. Schipper is the minimally invasive foot and ankle surgery specialty editor for the top foot and ankle peer-reviewed journal, Foot and Ankle International.

 Dr. Schipper believes in empowering patients to make the best decision for their life situation.
-No two patients are alike and therefore each management plan must be tailored to the expectations and needs of each individual patient.
+No two patients are alike; therefore, each management plan must be tailored to the expectations and needs of each individual patient.

 Hospital Affiliations